Konzisam/Financial-Data-Analysis-with-Python/README.md

 ## E-Charging infrastructure in Germany: Monthly Release Data Pipeline
-I have been  working on this project for a while and decided to make it my capstone project for the 2023 Data Engineering Zoomcamp.
+This is my capstone project for the 2023 Data Engineering Zoomcamp.
 Previously I ran some interesting analysis of the data using [**SQL**](https://github.com/Konzisam/echarging_infrastracture_pipeline/blob/main/analysis/Charging_infrastructure_analysis_SQL.ipynb) and [**Python**](https://github.com/Konzisam/echarging_infrastracture_pipeline/blob/main/analysis/Charging_infrastructure_analysis_Python.ipynb)but wanted to build  a pipeline so that the data can be prepared for visualizaion.

-With this project we do just that; By a trigger on the prefect UI, we fetch the data, transform it and load it to Google cloud storage then to Bigquery warehouse.
+I finally got to do just that; By a trigger on the prefect UI, we fetch the data, transform it and load it to Google cloud storage then to Bigquery warehouse.
 It is further consumed by Looker studio, providing visualizations of key insights.
+Ofcourse the infrastructure is already provisioned using terraform.

 ### Background and dataset
 In Germany the charging infrastructure has seen rapid growth over the years.